AdobeDocs/analytics.en/help/import/data-connectors/dynamic-signal-for-analytics/dynamic-signal-use-integration.md

 Example of a report in Adobe Analytics.

-This integration provides new dimensions that become available as Adobe Analytics reports - see [Integrated Reporting Dimensions](../../dynamic-signal-for-analytics/dynamic-signal-use-integration/dynamic-signal-reporting-dimensions.md#concept-19c4c9a55d7747698701e771541144be) for more information.
+This integration provides new dimensions that become available as Adobe Analytics reports.
 The report below is an example of analyzing both Visits and a conversion metric (Registrations) that have been broken down by Article Title.

 ![](assets/examplereport.png)